zoonoo/azure-docs.ko-kr/articles/connectors/connectors-create-api-sharepointserver.md

 <properties
-pageTitle="논리 앱에서 SharePoint Online 커넥터 사용| Microsoft Azure" description="논리 앱에서 Azure 앱 서비스 SharePoint Online 커넥터 사용을 시작합니다." services=""
+pageTitle="Use the SharePoint Online Connector in your Logic Apps | Microsoft Azure" description="Get started using the Azure App Service SharePoint Online Connector  in your Logic apps." services=""
 documentationCenter=""
 authors="msftman"